 The altars are filled with a colorful mix of prehispanic symbolism and Christian beliefs.
 Fresh fruit, tree branches, marigolds, copal incense, sugar skulls, candles, and crosses.

 Many of the hotels and restaurants will have altars set up for tourists to take photos.
 You’ll also find an enormous altar at the Zocalo (main square).

-If you want to see the real thing inside people homes, you should make the rounds at the Altar Contest.
-Last time we were there, it took place on the evening of November 2 in the Xochimilco residential area.
+If you want to see the real thing inside people’s homes, you should make the rounds at the Altar Contest.
+The last time we were there, it took place on the evening of November 2 in the Xochimilco residential area.

 Day of the Dead Parades and Parties

 Although the altars and cemetery vigils were what we thought defined Day of the Dead, spending just a few nights in Oaxaca made us realize we were so, so off.

 Looking back at it now, it’s obvious that Day of the Dead celebrations would not be complete without the never-ending comparsas and muerteadas.

 These are Day of the Dead parades and parties that take place throughout the month of October into November.
 From what we saw, they take place at pretty much any hour of the day or night and can last an entire day.